laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 As above, we use the following fomula for determining the linear distance:

 > s=((k \* &omega;<sup>0.25</sup>) / 4.31)<sup>1/2.75</sup> &theta;

-## Power calculation

-In the drive phase, the rower also puts a force on the flywheel, making it accelerate.

-We can calculate the energy added to the flywheel through [[1]](#1), formula 8.2:

-> &Delta;E = I \* (&Delta;&omega; / &Delta;t)&Delta;&theta; + k &omega;<sup>2</sup> &Delta;&theta;

-Or in more readable form for each measured displacement:

-> Energy = FlywheelInertia \* ((AngularVelocity<sub>start</sub> - AngularVelocity<sub>end</sub>) / DriveLength) \* AngularDisplacement&nbsp; + DragFactor \* InstantaneousAngularVelocity<sup>2</sup> \* AngularDisplacement

-Where

-> InstantaneousAngularVelocity = AngularDisplacement / TimeBetweenImpulses

-The power then becomes

-> P = E / TotalCycleTime

-Although this is an easy implementable algorithm by calculating a running sum of this function (see [[3]](#3), and more specifically [[4]](#4)).
-However, the presence of the many Angular Velocities makes the outcome of this calculation quite volatile, even despite the robust calculation.
-The angular velocity is measured through the formula:

-> &omega; = (2&pi; / Impulses Per Rotation) / currentDt

-As *currentDt* tends to be small (typically much smaller than 1, typically between 0,1 and 0,0015 seconds), small errors tend to increase the Angular Velocity significantly, enlarging the effect of an error and potentially causing this volatility.
-An approach is to use a running average on the presentation layer (in `RowingStatistics.js`).
-However, when this is bypassed, data shows significant spikes of 20Watts in quite stable cycles due to small changes in the data.

-An alternative approach is given by [[3]](#3), which proposes

-> P= k \* &omega;<sup>3</sup>

-Where P is the average power and &omega; is the average speed during the stroke.
-Here, the average speed can be determined in a robust manner (i.e. Angular Displacement of the Drive Phase / DriveLength).

-As Dave Venrooy indicates this is accurate with a 5% margin.
-Testing this on live data confirms this behavior (tested with a *autoAdjustDragFactor* = true, to maximize noise-effects), with three added observations:

-* The robust algorithm is structurally below the more precise measurement when it comes to total power produced in a 30 minutes or 15 minutes row on a RX800 with any damper setting;

-* The robust algorithm is indeed much less volatile: the spikes found in the more precise algorithm are much bigger than the ones found in the robust algorithm

-* A test with *numOfPhasesForAveragingScreenData* = 1 (practically bypassing the running average in the presentation layer) combined with the robust algorithm shows that the monitor is a bit more responsive but doesn't fluctuate unexpectedly.

-As the *flywheelinertia* is mostly guessed based on its effects on the Power outcome anyway (as nobody is willing to take his rower apart for this), the 5% error wouldn't matter much anyway: the *flywheelinertia* will simply become 5% more to get to the same power in the display.
-Therefore, we choose to use the simpler more robust algorithm, as it has some advantages:

-* In essence the instantaneous angular velocities at the flanks are removed from the power measurement, making it more robust against "unexpected" behavior of the rowers (like the cavitation-like effects found in LiquidFlywheel Rowers).
-Regardless of settings, only instantaneous angular velocities that affect displayed data are the start and begin of each phase;

-* Setting *autoAdjustDragFactor* to "false" effectively removes/disables all calculations with instantaneous angular velocities (only average velocity is calculated over the entire phase, which typically is not on a single measurement), making Open Rowing Monitor an option for rowers with noisy data or otherwise unstable/unreliable measurements;

-* Given the stability of the measurements, it might be a realistic option for users to remove the filter in the presentation layer completely by setting *numOfPhasesForAveragingScreenData* to 1, making the monitor much more responsive to user actions.

-Given these advantages and that in practice it won't have a practical implications for users, we have chosen to use the robust implementation.

-## Additional considerations for the frequency of the metrics calculations

-@@ ToDo: Weghalen en verwerken in de rest van het stuk!!!

-There are some additional options for the frequency of metric calculations:

-* An option would be to update the metrics only updated at the end of stroke, which is once every 2 to 3 seconds.
-This is undesirable as a typical stroke takes around 2.5 seconds to complete and covers around 10 meters.
-It is very desirable to update typical end-criteria for trainings that change quite quickly (i.e. absolute distance, elapsed time) more frequently than that;

-* We additionally update the metrics (when dependent on the stroke dependent parameters, like stroke length) both at the end of the Drive and Recovery Phases, as Marinus van Holst [[2]](#2) suggests that both are valid perspectives on the stroke.
-This allows for a recalculation of these metrics twice per stroke;

-* To allow for a very frequent update of the monitor, and allow for testing for typical end-criteria for trainings that change quite quickly (i.e. absolute distance, elapsed time), we calculate these for each new *currentDt*;

-* As we can only calculate the drag factor at the end of the recovery phase, we can only (retrospectively) apply it to the realized linear distance of that same recovery phase.
-Therefore, we we need to report absolute time and distance from the `RowingEngine` in `engine/RowingEngine.js`);

 ## A mathematical perspective on key metrics